-- Elected Boards - All board members are elected by the members of the organization.
-This provides the maximum control of governance to the community, but can lead to a lack of stability for the organization and its staff.
+- Elected Boards - All board members are elected by the members of the organisation.
+This provides the maximum control of governance to the community, but can lead to a lack of stability for the organisation and its staff.

 - Self-Perpetuating Boards - New board members are elected by the existing members of the board.
 This provides more stability and increased potential for bringing in needed skills or connections, but risks the board becoming insular and isolated from the community it serves.

-- Appointed - All board members are appointed by some authority outside of the organization.
+- Appointed - All board members are appointed by some authority outside of the organisation.
 This governance structure typically applies to public institutions like universities.